hontas/queryStringParser/README.md

 });
 ```

-Theese kind of tests are perfect for testing callbacks and such.
-However if you wish to test other asynchronous flows, like ajax-calls it's way better to implement [Sinon][Sinon] which is a great tool for testing with spies, mocks, stubs and fake timers.
-There's a plugin called [karma-sinon-chai][karma-sinon-chai] that you can use.
+You can [read more about testing asynchronous code here](http://visionmedia.github.io/mocha/#asynchronous-code).
 Now to fix our failing test:

 ```js
 var queryStringParser = function(queryString) {